 U.S. Territories: Puerto Rico and U.S. Virgin Islands

 Scope of practice regulations vary among licensed states and provinces, as do the parameters and restrictions for practitioners located in as yet unlicensed venues.
-Legal provisions still allow naturopathic doctors to consult with patients, making recommendations and suggestions based on prior diagnosis, in several of the yet unlicensed states and provinces.
+Legal provisions still allow naturopathic doctors to consult with patients, to make recommendations and suggestions based on prior diagnosis, in several of the unlicensed states and provinces.

 Q: Why doesn’t the AANMC represent any online programs?

-A: The AANMC believes that becoming a naturopathic physician is not something that can adequately be accomplished through an online or correspondence course.
+A: The AANMC believes that becoming a naturopathic physician is not something that can be adequately accomplished through an online or correspondence course.
 Physicians carry an awesome responsibility, and must be trained accordingly.
-Physicians diagnose and treat diseases, and any mistakes that they make can have major repercussions for their patients.
+Physicians diagnose and treat diseases, and any mistakes that they make can have major repercussions for their patients’ and communities’ health.
 A physician’s education and training must adequately qualify them for this role.
 It is a major undertaking requiring years of academic preparation and hands-on clinical experience.

-Naturopathic medical students at accredited ND colleges study the same core medical sciences as MD students; they receive many hours of supervised clinical training, learning to diagnose disease and gaining experience treating patients.
-To understand more about AANMC school requirements, accreditation, and the implications for your career as a practicing ND, read about the seven AANMC accredited naturopathic medical colleges.
+Naturopathic medical students at the accredited colleges study the same core medical sciences as MD students; they receive many hours of supervised clinical training, learning to diagnose disease and gaining experience treating patients.
+To learn more about AANMC school requirements, accreditation, and the implications for your career as a practicing ND, read about the accredited naturopathic medical colleges.

-Q: Does graduating from an accredited online program still allow one to practice as an ND?
+Q: Does graduating from an accredited online program allow me to practice as an ND?

-A: In order to work as a general practice naturopathic doctor (ND) in a licensed state or province, one must first graduate from a four-year, professional-level program at a federally accredited naturopathic medical school, none of which offer any online programs.
-View the full licensure requirements.
+A: In order to work as a general practice naturopathic doctor (ND) in a licensed state or province, one must first graduate from a four-year, professional-level program at a federally accredited naturopathic medical school, none of which offer online programs.
+Click here to view the full licensure requirements.

 Q: What is the AANMC?

-A: The Association of Accredited Naturopathic Medical Colleges (AANMC) was established in February of 2001 to propel and foster the naturopathic medical profession by actively supporting the academic efforts of accredited and recognized schools of naturopathic medicine in North America.
-The AANMC is a non-profit association.
+A: The Association of Accredited Naturopathic Medical Colleges (AANMC) is a non-profit established to propel and foster the naturopathic medical profession by actively supporting the academic efforts of accredited and recognized schools of naturopathic medicine in North America.

 Q: What are AANMC membership requirements?